Next: Clearing cells, Previous: Resizing, Up: The Basics [Contents][Index]

 A printer can be a format string, like ‘"$%.2f"’.
 The result string is right-aligned within the print cell.
 To get left-alignment, use parentheses: ‘("$%.2f")’.
 A printer can also be a one-argument function (a symbol or a lambda), whose result is a string (right-aligned) or list of one string (left-aligned).
 While typing in a lambda, you can use M-TAB to complete the names of symbols.

 Each cell has a printer.
-If nil
+If nil, the column-printer for the cell’s

 column is used.
-If that is also nil
+If that is also nil, the default-printer for the

 spreadsheet is used.

-Enter a printer for current cell or range (ses-read-cell-printer
+Enter a printer for current cell or range (ses-read-cell-printer).

-Enter a printer for the current column (ses-read-column-printer
+Enter a printer for the current column (ses-read-column-printer).

 Enter the default printer for the spreadsheet

-commands have their own minibuffer
+The ses-read-XXX-printer commands have their own minibuffer

 history, which is preloaded with the set of all printers used in this